oddnetworks/oddcast/README.md

 Summary
 -------
-Software is easier to build and maintain when we only need to understand a small decoupled roleonent at any given time rather than the whole system.
+A small component of a system will fit into your brain better than the entire system.
+Software is easier to build and maintain when we only need to understand one single component at a time.

-We've been using model-view-controller to do this for almost 30 years, but the thing is, MVC does not really acrolelish this goal.
+We've been using model-view-controller to do this for almost 30 years, but the thing is, MVC does not really accomplish the componentization goal.
 Neither does Object Oriented programming for that matter.
-Software design conversations usually result in bikeshedding about which behaviors should exist on which of our models, and how those models should be mashed together to make aggregate views.

-Instead, we should be subscribing to the idea of command/query responsibility segregation ([CQRS](http://martinfowler.com/bliki/CQRS.html)).
+Instead, we subscribe to the idea of command/query responsibility segregation ([CQRS](http://martinfowler.com/bliki/CQRS.html)).
 In CQRS commands are operations that usually write our data and queries are operations that read our data.
 The logic for commands and queries should never mix.

-When a command orders your datastore to write you need to understand how the data should be generically structured before the write happens.
-Once you have validated the correct structure and written the data, you then broadcast successful create, update, and delete events to the rest of the system, without caring about who might be listening.
+When a command is sent into the system, there will be a single component that will understand how the data should be structured and will persist it.
+This is not any different than the models in MVC.
+But, once your command component has written the data, it will then broadcast successful create, update, and delete events to the rest of the system, without caring about who might be listening.Separate view components then listen for those data changes broadcased by command components and take appropriate action to maintain the view.

-When you write a view you listen for the write events broadcasted by the command operations and take appropriate action to maintain your view.
-You only need to understand the relevant details about the structure of written data, and the requirements of the roleonents which will be querying your view.
+The whole point of command query responsibility segregation is the "segregation".
+Commands are kind of like models that only write, while views are not really models at all, but a combination of indexes and queries.
+So your read components are separated from your write components making it easier to reason about the responsiblities contained in each.

-To make all this work, you need an asynchronous communication mechanism to send messages between roleonents in your system.
+To make all this work, you need an asynchronous communication mechanism to send messages between components in your system.
 This communication is where Oddcast comes in.

 Quick Start
 -----------